UPATE: Buxheim Auction Receipts Discovered in Sutro Library Archives!

 Sutro’s heirs donated his book collection, which was one of the largest private libraries in the country at the time, to the California State Library in 1913, with the requirement that the collection remain in San Francisco.
 An avid book collector, Sutro traveled extensively throughout western Europe in the 1880s looking for books to add to his collection.
 In this he followed the likes of J.P.
-Morgan, Henry Huntington, and other magnates who looked to establish their cultural credentials with large art and rare book collections.
+Morgan, H. E. Huntington, and other magnates who looked to establish their cultural credentials with large art and rare book collections.
 Estimates are that at the end of its first decade his library contained some 100,000 volumes, which included nearly 4,000 incunables.
 By the mid-1890s, the number of books totaled something like 200,000 volumes, with another 100,000 pamphlets.
 The total cost of amassing all these books was estimated at the time to have been half a million dollars.
 Much of his collection was never properly cataloged, and probably half of his entire stock including almost all of the incunables, stored in a downtown warehouse on Battery Street, was destroyed in the 1906 San Francisco earthquake and fire.
+About 60 incunabula volumes remain in the Sutro library today.

 Sutro’s purchasing of books began in the early 1880s.
 Records show that Sutro was greatly interested in the 1883 auction of the Buxheim library and made a number of purchases there.
 He himself stated, “. . . the Monastery of Buxheim Library and that of the Duke of Dalberg, Germany, came under the hammer during that time, and large purchases were made therefrom” (Dillon, 342).
 Additionally, he purchased many of the incunable seconds from the Bavarian State Library in Munich.
 Presumably many of the Buxheim incunables became part of the Sutro library, since this was such an interest of his.
 Most of these must also be presumed lost.
 Along with an annotated copy of the auction catalog, four medieval manuscripts have been identified in the Sutro library (since 2012 on the San Francisco State University campus) as having originated in Buxheim.